×

 When we asked people living in Merida what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Merida is generally quite pleasant.
 The city is known for its vibrant culture, friendly locals, and affordable cost of living.
 Expats and digital nomads can enjoy the city's many attractions, such as its colonial architecture, vibrant nightlife, and numerous outdoor activities.
 The city also offers a wide range of international cuisine, making it easy for expats and digital nomads to find food that suits their tastes.
 Additionally, the city is well-connected to other parts of Mexico and the world, making it easy to travel to and from Merida.
-All in all, Merida is an ideal destination for expats and digital nomads looking for a vibrant and affordable place to live," said one expat in Merida.
+All in all, Merida is an ideal destination for expats and digital nomads looking for a vibrant and affordable place to live," remarked one member in Merida.

 Where should I live in Merida?